opendatamesh-initiative/odm-platform/README.md

 * [http://localhost:8001/api/v1/pp/registry/h2-console](http://localhost:8001/api/v1/pp/registry/h2-console)

-In all cases you can also use your favourite sql client providing the proper connection parameters
+In all cases you can also use your favourite sql client providing the proper connection parameters.